 The test is delivered on the Consortium's behalf by Pearson Driving Assessments Limited (Pearson VUE).
 The Consortium entered into a contract with Pearson VUE regarding the development and delivery of the test in 2006 for a period of five years.
-Pearson VUE has been successful in bidding for further tenders to undertake this work in 2011 and 2016.
 The current contract with Pearson VUE commenced on 1 January 2017 and will expire 31 December 2024.
-The Board is retendering for these services in 2023.
+Following a competitive tendering process we are able to confirm that Pearson VUE will continue to deliver these services beyond 2025.